abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 uncertainty, and unsure nature of experience, rather than making assumptions about things from the bias of “my way” or from perceptions of the world as good or bad.
-We might think, *Everything is falling apart.* Or *Everything is great and I’m going to get what I want.
+We might think, *Everything is falling apart.* Or we might think, *Everything is great and I’m going to get what I want.
 The world is going to gratify me!* Well, not sure.
 We need to stop and reflect, *What is sure?* We may see that what *is* sure is what we can know at this present moment.
 What *is* sure is that we can make choices and try to guide ourselves in ways that are skillful.

 When we make those choices, it is helpful to recollect that we are the owners of our actions, heirs to our actions, and that those actions have